 2. Efficiency Problems with an Older AC Unit

-While some level of inefficiency is to be expected with an older central air unit, if your system is performing worse than usual it could be a sign of a refrigerant leak.
-The easiest way to tell if your system isn’t operating efficiently is to turn your AC on, if it takes longer than usual to cool your home it’s not operating efficiently.
-A properly functioning central air system should also sap most of the humidity from the summer air, if your home starts feeling like a swamp in August, that’s another sign that something’s not right.
-Other signs, like low airflow from your registers or ice around your condenser, are also good indicators that it’s time to call in a pro.
+Some inefficiency is normal in an older central air unit.
+But if your system performs worse than usual, it could signal a refrigerant leak.
+The easiest way to test efficiency is to turn on your AC.
+If it takes longer than usual to cool your home, the system isn’t running properly.
+A central air system in good condition also removes most of the humidity from summer air.
+If your home feels swampy in August, something is wrong.
+Other warning signs include low airflow from your registers or ice around your condenser.
+Any of these issues mean it’s time to call a professional.

-While it’s certainly not going to break the bank the way heating bills do, you’ll certainly feel the cost of cooling in your summer electric bills.
-A top-of-the-line modern central air system can save you hundreds on your utility costs and operate as much as 40% more efficiently than units that are just ten years old.
-That said, if your electric bills start coming back a lot higher than last year’s, there’s a good possibility you’ve got a refrigerant leak.
+Cooling won’t break the bank the way heating bills do, but you’ll still feel the cost in your summer electric bills.
+A modern, top-of-the-line central air system can save you hundreds on utilities.
+It can also run up to 40% more efficiently than units that are just ten years old.
+If your electric bills suddenly spike compared to last year, you may have a refrigerant leak.
 If that sounds familiar, you should definitely have a qualified professional take a look at your condenser.
 Once again, it might be an easy fix, but upgrading to a more efficient system might save you in the long run.

 3. Circuit Breaker Issues

-Every central AC system has a circuit breaker to protect itself from sudden surges in power that could fry the system entirely.
-While there’s nothing more annoying in a heatwave than having your central air shut down by a tripped circuit breaker, it could be a sign of serious electrical issues and it’s a good idea to get it checked out.
-That said, surges do happen and circuit breakers get tripped for reasons less apocalyptic than impending system failure.
+Every central AC system uses a circuit breaker to protect against sudden power surges that could fry the system.
+Nothing feels more frustrating during a heatwave than when a tripped breaker shuts down your central air.
+A tripped breaker may signal serious electrical issues, so you should have a professional check it out.
+Still, not every surge means disaster.
+Circuit breakers also trip for less serious reasons than total system failure.
 If it happens, be sure to let the system cool down for at least five minutes before flipping the breaker back on.
 Failure to do so can take a small problem, and make it much worse.

 Ultimately, central air conditioning systems are built to last anywhere from 10-15 years.
 Of course, there are some systems from the 70s that are still running today and some slick new ones that die in a few years.
 That said, if you’re noticing any of those three signs, start prepping yourself to get a new system installed.